 Step 2 – Drill The Holes And Put It Together

-Drill holes using spade drill bit all the way through the 2×2.
-It is helpful to place a piece of scrap 2×2 behind the ladder when drilling to help prevent it from splitting.
+- Drill holes using spade drill bit all the way through the 2×2.
+It is helpful to place a piece of scrap 2×2 behind the wood when drilling to help prevent it from splitting.

 Step 3 – The Finishing Touches